Animal welfare: Animal rights

 Animal rights advocates, such as Gary L. Francione and Tom Regan, argue that the animal welfare position (advocating for the betterment of the condition of animals, but without abolishing animal use) is inconsistent in logic and ethically unacceptable.
 Philosopher Steven Best suggests that an emphasis on "welfarism" has the effect of legitimizing "any human use of animals" so long as humans aren't "cruel" to them and do whatever is necessary to avoid inflicting "unnecessary harm".
-Sociologist David Nibert writes that animal welfare reforms, usually implemented by wealthier countries, are often "modest" and "mostly localized," and are vastly surpassed by the ongoing expansion of the capitalist–driven animal–industrial complex, with the number of CAFOs and the animals to fill them dramatically increasing, along with growing numbers of humans consuming animal products.
+Sociologist David Nibert writes that animal welfare reforms, usually implemented by wealthier countries, are often "modest" and "mostly localized," and are vastly surpassed by the ongoing expansion of the capitalist–driven animal–industrial complex, with the number of concentrated animal feeding operations and the animals to fill them dramatically increasing, along with growing numbers of humans consuming animal products.
 However, there are some animal right groups, such as PETA, which support animal welfare measures in the short term to alleviate animal suffering until all animal use is ended.

 According to PETA's Ingrid Newkirk in an interview with Wikinews, there are two issues in animal welfare and animal rights.
 "If I only could have one thing, it would be to end suffering", said Newkirk.
 "If you could take things from animals and kill animals all day long without causing them suffering, then I would take it...
 Everybody should be able to agree that animals should not suffer if you kill them or steal from them by taking the fur off their backs or take their eggs, whatever.
 But you shouldn't put them through torture to do that."

 Abolitionism holds that focusing on animal welfare not only fails to challenge animal suffering, but may actually prolong it by making the exercise of property rights over animals appear less unattractive.
 The abolitionists' objective is to secure a moral and legal paradigm shift, whereby animals are no longer regarded as property.
 In recent years documentaries such as watchdominion.com have been produced, exposing the suffering occurring in animal agriculture facilities that are marketed as having high welfare standards.